 Wright, Josephine R.B., 'Early African musicians in Britain', Under the imperial carpet: Essays in black history 1780-1950 ed.
 Rainer Lotz and Ian Pegg (Crawley: Rabbit, 1986).

 Wright, Josephine R.B., 'Ignatius Sancho (1729-1780), African Composer in England', Black Perspective in Music 7 (Fall 1979).

 Albert, Pamela J., Transatlantic Engagements with the British Eighteenth Century (London: Routledge, 2007).
-Not yet examined, but contains discussion of Sancho as mediated through the work of David Dabydeen.
+Discussion of Sancho as mediated through the work of David Dabydeen.

 Carey, Brycchan, 'Ignatius Sancho', in The Encyclopedia of Life Writing: Autobiographical and Biographical Forms, 2 vols, ed.
 Margaretta Jolly (London: Fitzroy Dearborn, 2001), II, pp. 775-76.
 A short biographical entry.

 Carey, Brycchan, '"The extraordinary Negro": Ignatius Sancho, Joseph Jekyll, and the Problem of Biography', British Journal for Eighteenth-Century Studies, 26, 2 (Spring 2003), 1-13.
 Argues that Joseph Jekyll's Life of Ignatius Sancho is more a literary than an historical document.